repton-infinity/NuGetDocs/NuGet.Docs/Consume/Reinstalling-Packages.md

 # Reinstalling Packages and its Pitfalls

 Reinstalling a package is a simple act of uninstalling a package and installing back the same version of the package that was uninstalled.
 The 2 steps involved are nicely bundled up in the –reinstall switch of the Update-Package command as shown below.
 But, it is ESSENTIAL that one understands the changes this single command can bring to a project before using it.
-Please note that this doc will be updated in the near future to cover more scenarios

 	Update-Package –reinstall <packageName>